aurelius-in/AA-AI-Image-Generator/code/critical files and libraries.md

 Python installed on the computer to run the code.

 #### Machine learning libraries to create the AI image generator:
-Machine learning libraries including:
 ##### TensorFlow
 ##### Keras
 ##### PyTorch .

-#### Image processing libraries to preprocess the input images and generate the output images.
+#### Image processing libraries to preprocess the input images and generate the output images:
 ##### OpenCV
 ##### Pillow
 ##### Scikit-image